Cable Twist

 Instructions

-- Stand sideways to cable with stable stance.
+- Stand sideways to the cable with a stable stance.

-- Brace core and align ribcage over pelvis.
+- Brace your core and stack the ribcage over the pelvis.

 - Repeat and switch sides.